Where to Find Legitimate Micro Jobs

 Scribie is another audio transcription service.
-Transcribers work remotely on files that are six minutes or less with a two-hour turnaround time.
+Transcribers work remotely on files that are 6 minutes or less with a 2-hour turnaround time.

 Writers, videographers, designers, and photographers can join Skyword's pool of content creators and upload a portfolio of work.
-You have to be accepted into a channel before you can claim assignments or submit ideas.
+You must be accepted into a channel before you can claim assignments or submit ideas.
 Pay rates are determined by channel owners.

 The Smart Crowd